dzhao2019/Eukfinder/Supervised_Binning/README.md

 ## Overview

 This workflow is designed to help recover eukaryotic genomes from metagenomic datasets through supervised binning after running Eukfinder.
-Below, you will find a detailed guide on how to set up and run the analysis, along with explanations for each step..
+Below, you will find a detailed guide on how to set up and run the analysis, along with explanations for each step.

 ### Workflow